 Undersea earthquakes can move the sea floor and push up the water to form giant waves known as tsunamis.
 The earthquake in northern Japan in 2011 was a magnitude 9.0 earthquake centred 140 km off the coast.
 It sent a 10-metre-high wall of water towards coastal towns and cities along the shore.
-The tsunami wave also travelled away from Japan, right across the Pacific Ocean, and was experienced as a smaller wave as far away as North and South America, the Pacific Islands and even in northern Australia.
+The tsunami wave also travelled away from Japan, right across the Pacific Ocean, and was experienced as far away as North and South America, the Pacific Islands and even in northern Australia as a smaller wave.

-Japan is one of the most affected countries in the world in terms of earthquakes because it lies near the boundaries of three tectonic plates: the Pacific, Eurasian and Philippine plates.
+Japan is one of the most seismically active countries in the world because it lies near the boundaries of three tectonic plates: the Pacific, Eurasian and Philippine plates.
 The force of a tsunami can be enormous, enough to demolish buildings and lift cars, and even small ships.